BrennerG/MA/README.md

 * __BERT*less__ - create simple GNN Architecture with UD graphs
   - ~~text to graph preproc (UD)~~
   - ~~use word embeddings: Glove~~
+  - embed into my experiment api
-    - run prototype on trou
+  - run on trou
   - use GAT
   - use 4Lang
   - how to aggregate node attention?